The Employment Relations Authority

 “While the circumstances in this case are relatively unusual, it highlights that employers need to be aware of how the term 'work' is actually interpreted” Mason said.
 “The really helpful thing for employers is that this decision goes a long way to clarifying the law with respect to “sleepover” cases, which has been unsettled since the Dickson v Idea Services

 case (involving payments to residential carers for the disabled) was decided by the Employment Court.”

 The ERA found while there were restraints on Hill’s freedom during the evenings, he could still socialise and his privacy was not compromised compared to the carers or the recent case Law and Colbert et al v Woodford House and Iona College Board of Trustees

 which involved boarding school supervisors.

-ity also found that while Hill had “considerable responsibilities” during the nights, the campers were not vulnerable people unlike those in the other cases therefore that argument did not hold.
+The authority also found that while Hill had “considerable responsibilities” during the nights, the campers were not vulnerable people unlike those in the other cases therefore that argument did not hold.

 Mason told the Nelson Mail

 that the case was also a reminder for employers to carefully consider and administer job requirements, “particularly hours worked and the tasks employees are required to undertake”.

 A former camping ground manager has been awarded $90,000 in an employment case that has implications for businesses that employ workers to live on site.